koenrane/KR-new-site/content/design.md

 	- Failed attempts to specify a `<figcaption>` element;
 - Certain kinds of dead links which `linkchecker` won't catch:
 	- Anchor links which don't exist;
+	- Duplicate anchor targets on a page;
 	- `git`-hosted assets, stylesheets, or scripts which don't exist;
+- Duplicate `id=` attributes on a page's HTML elements;
 - $\KaTeX$ rendering errors;
 - Failure to inline the critical CSS;
 - RSS file generation failure.